 Delaney has a B.S from Liberty University with specialized education in Crisis and Sexual Abuse Counseling .
 She holds a membership with the American Association of Christian Counselors.
 (AACC)

-*Thank You to our additional volunteers and prayer partners Pastor David, June, Mary Lou, Nena,
+A big thank you to our additional volunteers & prayer partners Pastor David, June, Mary Lou, Nena,

 Along with her full time job as a Social Worker, Nicole volunteers and is a dedicated Recovery Coach for Door of Hope 4 Teens & Young Adults.